Back to BlogCompliance

 GST Slab Rates for Hotel Accommodation

-• Room Rate: INR 6,500
+• Room value: INR 6,500

-• Meal Plan: INR 600 x 2 adults = INR 1,200
+• Mandatory meal plan: INR 600 x 2 adults = INR 1,200

-• Declared Tariff: INR 7,700 per night
+• Package value to review: INR 7,700 per night

 CGST and SGST: The Split Explained